openhab/openhab-docs/developers/buildsystem.md

   </dependencies>
 ```

-These depenencies are embedded in the resulting bundle automatically.
+These dependencies are embedded in the resulting bundle automatically.

 There are two exceptions:

 1) Dependencies to other openHAB bundles (e.g. `org.openhab.addons.bundles/org.openhab.binding.bluetooth/2.5.0-SNAPSHOT` or `org.openhab.addons.bundles/org.openhab.transform.map/2.5.0-SNAPSHOT`).
 2) Bundles that are used by more than one binding (e.g. Netty-bundles like `io.netty/netty-common/4.1.34.Final`).